High Fire Risk in Sweden Due to Extremely Dry Conditions

 In Hylte, Halland, a fire has been raging since Friday in a peat bog.
 A VMA, important message to the public, was issued but later revoked.

-Now the rescue service is worried about how the heat will affect the fire.
+Now, the rescue service is worried about how the fire development will be affected by the heat.

-It is under control but very dry and a strong wind.
-Our aim is that it should stay within the area that is burning now and not spread further, says Peter Karlborg, duty officer at the rescue service, to SVT Halland.
+It is under control, but very dry and with strong winds still.
+Our goal is that it should stay within the area that is burning now and not spread, says Peter Karlborg, duty officer at the rescue service, to SVT Halland.

 Loading related articles...